 SWIFT AS A SHADOW

-Part of their ongoing research on the littoral space and marine narratives, Fernando García-Dory and Georgina Hill compose a dialogue, taking the sea as a lens for an INLAND analysis, refracting industrial and local interests, as they are shaped by trends in value-making.
+Part of their ongoing research on the littoral space and marine narratives, Fernando García-Dory and Georgina Hill (artist at residency in INLAND under the Table&Territory project) compose a dialogue, taking the sea as a lens for an INLAND analysis, refracting industrial and local interests, as they are shaped by trends in value-making.
 During the session, different lines of enquiry will be followed and cases displayed, as interweaving threads aiming to suture the rocky coast’s ever-licked cut, and bring their native regions of Asturias and Cornwall closer together.
 What if the Cantabrian Sea and the Bay of Biscay shared a name: shallow waters of the same basin, re-inventing beliefs and value, an impulse for reconstruction salvaging the remains of a shipwreck?